 - The tension on your cleats is adjustable so go with the loose(st) setting first and then tighten them over time, if they start to feel too loose.

-- Use a turbo trainer to practise clipping in and out,
+- Use a turbo trainer indoors to practise clipping in and out

-- Practice with one shoe first and a trainer on the other foot
+- Practice riding with one cycling shoe and a trainer on the other foot

 - Try clipping in and clipping out while stationary to get used to the twist motion